Kids ages 5-14, or “Little Builders,” can take part in fun activities that teach kids the importance of giving back.

-Habi-Snackers – Kids put together care packages with snacks and and craft hand-written thank you notes for volunteers working on site.
+Habi-Snackers – Kids put together care packages with snacks and craft hand-written thank you notes for volunteers working on site.

 Habitat Readers – The Habitat Readers are a 4-part collection of illustrated books promoting Habitat for Humanity’s world-wide mission for decent shelter.
 Through reading, children will learn to empathize with other children across the world and understand the importance of home.